Basic Pistol I

 Prerequisites: none

 Required Equipment: We will provide a variety of handguns and 50 rounds of ammunition, eye and ear protection.
-Students will have the opportunity to try several different makes/models/calibers as part of the course.
 Students should also bring a baseball cap (to deflect spent brass), pen and paper.

 Optional Equipment: none